UCCS Vision And Software Technology Laboratory

 Terrance E. Boult

-My wife (Ginger) and I have a beautiful house in Monument CO.
-While I work hard, I play hard too and I am really enjoying the Colorado boarding and the "air"
+My wife (Ginger) and I moved closer to campus so I now ride/walk to campus.
+While I work hard, I play hard -- I really enjoying the Colorado boarding and the "air"

 Contact Information

-I have an office in EAS, one at the vast lab, and one in the Colorado Springs Incubator, where my company, Securics Inc has its office.
-Also through my role in CITTI, I have lots of meetings off campus.
-Finding my by dropping in is a low probably event.
+I have an office in EAS, and spends lots of time in the vast lab (EAS149).
+Also through my role in EPIIC, I have lots of meetings off campus.
+Finding me by dropping in is a low probably event.
 Try to arrange a meeting by email.

 Note that I run a pretty aggressive spam filter, if you don't get a response to email with 48hours, try again and add the word "innovation" to your subject line.